Bob Walker South Moor Farm, Langdale End, Scarborough. YO13 0LW. 2nd. Feb. 2013. Update 30th. August 2018.Updated 15th. August 2020.

 Summary of proposal:-

-Use of the proposed facilities to be restricted to experienced pilots flying to and from the area.
+Use of the proposed facilities to be restricted to current owner only.

-No training flights, no practice circuits, and no aerobatics overhead by pilots based at South Moor Farm.
+No training flights, no practice circuits, and no aerobatics.

 All flights to be during day light, no night flights.